Devereaux Ferris

-Devereaux St Bruno Ferris (born October 24, 1994) is a New Zealand-born, American rugby union player who plays at scrum-half for the NOLA Gold in Major League Rugby (MLR).
-He also represents America as a member of the United States men's national team.
+Devereaux St Bruno Ferris (born October 24, 1994) is a New Zealand-born, American rugby union player who plays at scrum-half for the Seattle Seawolves in Major League Rugby (MLR).
+He also represents America as a member of the United States men's national team and USA Selects.

-Ferris has also played for the San Francisco Rush in PRO Rugby, the USA Selects, the USA Islanders, and Life West.
+Ferris has also played for the San Diego Legion, the New Orleans Gold and the Houston SaberCats in MLR, but returned to the Seattle Seawolves.
+He previously played for the San Francisco Rush in PRO Rugby, the USA Islanders, and Life West.

 Early life

 Ferris was born on October 24, 1994 in Auckland, New Zealand and is of Māori descent.
 Ferris began playing rugby at the age of three and attended King's College.
 After having played rugby with Mid Northern RFC in New Zealand and with the San Diego Old Aztecs of San Diego, California for one season, Ferris moved to the United States permanently to play for Life West, where he has been coached by his father.
 In 2016, Ferris won a DII National Championship as a member of the Life West rugby team.